Surakarta: Road

 Tirtonadi Terminal is the largest bus terminal in Surakarta.
 Surakarta is situated on Indonesian National Route 15, which connects it to Yogyakarta and Waru (Sidoarjo).
 Semarang–Solo Toll Road connects the city with provincial capital Semarang.
 In 2009 the total extent of roadways in the city was 705.34 km: 13.15 km state road, 16.33 km province road, and 675.86 km local road.
 The number of bus companies was 23, and the total number of buses operating was 1,115 intra-provincial buses and 1,107 inter-provincial.

-In 2010, the government of Surakarta launched a new bus service named Batik Solo Trans (BST), which resembles TransJakarta bus rapid transit service.
-As of 2017, it has only three routes.
-A single trip costs Rp.3000, Rp.1500 for students.
-A special ticket for the trip from or to the airport costs Rp.7000.
+In 2010, the government of Surakarta launched a new bus service named Batik Solo Trans (BST), a public bus transit system consisting of both bus rapid transit (BRT) corridors and feeder services, which resembles TransJakarta bus rapid transit service.
+As of 2026, it operates ten routes, connecting various parts of the city, including Adisoemarmo International Airport, major transport hubs, commercial districts, and residential areas.
+A single trip costs Rp4,000, with a reduced fare of Rp2,200 for students, while persons with disabilities travel free of charge.

 Tourism

 The Kasunanan Surakarta Hadiningrat Palace, which still stands firmly in the city of Surakarta, Central Java, not only serves as the residence of the King but is also used as a museum.
 This museum is open and accessible to the general public.

 Surakarta is known as a popular tourist destination, frequently visited by tourists from major cities.
 Tourists who vacation in Yogyakarta often make a stop in Surakarta, or vice versa.
 The main tourist attractions in the city include the Surakarta Palace (Kraton Surakarta), Pura Mangkunegaran, and the batik villages and traditional markets.
 There is also a historical site called De Tjolomadoe, a former sugar factory located in Colomadu, Karanganyar.

 Surakarta has several designated citywalk areas for pedestrians and cyclists, including the Ngarsopuro Corridor, along Slamet Riyadi Street (stretching 6–7 km with a width of 3 meters), and along Perintis Kemerdekaan Street.
 Motor vehicles are prohibited from passing through these citywalks.